U.S.A. | San Francisco to Point Reyes National Seashore

 From the forest, the route turns back toward the coast, where wooded ridges give way to expansive ocean views.

-While hiking, we travel wooded trails, rocky shoreline, and well-maintained paths, spending the night in a mix of upscale hotels and cozy inns.
+While hiking, you travel wooded trails, rocky shoreline, and well-maintained paths, spending the night in a mix of upscale hotels and cozy inns.

 This tour highlights both Northern California’s vibrant culture and its striking natural landscapes.
 Whether exploring art galleries along Sausalito’s waterfront, enjoying thoughtfully prepared meals sourced from local farms in the village of Olema, or taking in the crashing waves along the Point Reyes coastline, this journey offers a rich and well-rounded experience of Northern California’s coastal region.